pennersr/django-allauth/docs/advanced.rst

       login method will not be applied.

-An easy workaround for this is to require users to login before going to the Django admin site's login page (note that following would need to be applied to every instance of ``AdminSite``):
+An easy workaround for this is to require users to login before going to the Django admin site's login page (note that the following would need to be applied to every instance of ``AdminSite``):

 .. code-block:: python